 - Flexibility and control.
 The Trust beneficiary can be an LLC.
 This LLC can be managed by the creator, but the creator cannot be a member of it.
 The members can be changed, giving the creator flexibility over who gets the assets of the trust, if say there was something that changed with one of the original members of the Beneficiary LLC.

-Cost is $4995 which includes the Trust written to your exact specifications by an attorney, two hours of attorney time, a Private Trust Company, a Wyoming LLC Beneficiary and an Investment Advisor LLC, physical address and mail forwarding service, VM phone service, and help to establish bank account.
+Forming a trust corporation costs $4995 and includes the Trust written to your exact specifications by an attorney, two hours of attorney time, a Private Trust Company, a Wyoming LLC Beneficiary and an Investment Advisor LLC, physical address and mail forwarding service, VM phone service, and help to establish bank account.